Motor vehicle dealer's license to sell at

 - Insurers selling vehicles of a type subject to registration, solely for the purpose of disposing of vehicles acquired as a result of a damage settlement or recovered stolen vehicles acquired as a result of a loss settlement.

-Restricted dealers must have an office, zone approval, $75,000 motor vehicle dealer surety bond, land line telephone and must maintain regular business hours.
+Restricted dealers must have an office, $75,000 motor vehicle dealer surety bond, land line telephone and must maintain regular business hours.
 Once regular business hours are no longer being maintained the license must be turned in.

 Extension lot licenses are not issued to restricted dealers.